The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 ### Mining Resources

 Resources are a central part of the microservice dungeon.
 It brings economical value into the gameplay.
-Each resource can be mined by robots and later [sold for moneten 💸](/rules/trading)
+Each resource can be mined by robots and later sold for moneten 💸.

 #### Mineable Resources